 50,113 messages were received or transmitted in 1910.

 Previous to any station installation activity out on this coast, the Marconi Company had installed a number of coastal stations on the Atlantic coast.
 The capital cost, staffing, operation and maintenance were all born by the Company.
-The Marconi Company made their money by charging an amount of money per word in the telegram.
+The stations were profitable as the Marconi Company charged a amount of money per word in the telegram plus a station charge.

-At this time there was only one vessel on the coast fitted with wireless.
+There was only one vessel on the coast fitted with wireless.
 The "SS Camosun" was fitted with Marconi apparatus in July 1907.
-Thus the Camosun could not exchange message traffic with any of the west coast stations and eleven months later removed the equipment.
+Thus the Camosun could not exchange message traffic with any of the west coast stations and after eleven months the equipment was removed.

-Marconi Company huffed and puffed, waving what they thought was an iron clad contract giving them a monopoly to supply and man Government stations.
+Marconi Company huffed and puffed, waving what they thought was an iron clad contract giving them a monopoly to supply and man Government stations but it was challenged by the Governmeent and struck down by the courts.

 A news item in October of 1926 reports Marconi was still operating the eastern stations.
 West coast operators were, at the start and continued to be, all Department of Marine and Fisheries staff.